Honey Bees in Santa Fe and Albuquerque NM

 They are found all over the nation, and pollinate more than 100 types of crops.
 The two main types are Africanized honey bees and European honey bees.
 The latter is much more aggressive than the former and tends to cause issues in residential areas here in Santa Fe.

 Honey Bee Habitat

-Honeybees do sting, but can only sting once.
-Only female workers are capable of stinging and are not likely to sting when foraging for nectar and pollen in the backyard.
+Honey bees can sting, but thankfully, they can only sting once.
+Only female workers are capable of stinging, and are not likely to sting when foraging for nectar and pollen in the backyard.
 Bee stings generally happen when these docile bees are provoked or accidentally crushed.
 The stinger of the honey bee, having barbs, will remain in the skin unless physically removed.
-The method of removing the stinger, either grasping with fingers, tweezers, or scraping from the skin, is not as important as removing the stinger as quickly as possible.
-Honey bee stings are quite painful and even life-threatening to a small percentage of people who are allergic to the venom.
+The method of removing the stinger, either grasping with fingers, tweezers or scraping from the skin, is not as important as removing the stinger as quickly as possible.
+Honey bee stings are quite painful and even life threatening to a small percentage of people who are allergic to the venom.